UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-part1.rst

 **Using Python's basic data types and logic for a full program**

+..
+This needs some updating now that we've broken it out into multiple files

 **Assignment Structure:**

 This assignment is designed in three parts that will make use of your skills as you develop them during this course.